Phaedra Parks’s Husband is a Fraudster

 Update: Apollo Nida Released from Prison

-Although Apollo was sentenced to serve a total of eight years in prison, his sentence was reduced by one year in March 2019.
+Although Apollo was sentenced to serve eight years in prison, his sentence was reduced by one year in March 2019.
 He was released from prison on October 15.
 However, he was back in custody just a few days later.
 The exact reason the U.S. Marshals picked him again up is not known.
 He may have violated the terms of his release.
 He was then released to a halfway house, where the former RHOA husband remained until late November.